History of the School of Allied Health Professions

 Our faculty members seek to enhance the quality of life for individuals in local, regional, national, and world communities by educating the future competent practitioners that will sustain their respective professions.

 Loma Linda University is located in Inland Empire region of Southern California where the weather is warm and the sun shines virtually year around.
-The University is located next to the Loma Linda University Medical Center that provides students with clinical opportunities in certain allied health areas, and close to other local premier health care facilities that provide quality healthcare.
-Students may also opt to returning to their hometowns and doing their clinical rotations in an affiliated facility.
-An agreement between LLU and the facility is required.
+The University is located next to the Loma Linda University Medical Center that provides students with clinical opportunities in certain allied health areas, and close to other local premiere health care facilities that provide quality healthcare.
+Students may also opt to returning to their hometowns once their didactic work is complete to finish their clinical rotations in an affiliated facility.
+A formal agreement between LLU and the facility is required for students to complete their clinicals closer to home.

 Come visit LLU and see for yourself!

 We invite you to come visit us on our campus to explore your future at Loma Linda University.
-To schedule a tour or for more information contact Tours@llu.edu or call 909 558-8161.
+We have an Annual Open House usually scheduled in February but you may schedule a tour or contact us for more information anytime.